AC Optimal Power Flow

 This leads to an updated objective function, which can be examined as follows:

-In JuliaGrid, the assignment of starting primal and dual values for optimization variables and constraints takes place when the solve! function is executed.
+In JuliaGrid, the assignment of initial primal and dual values for optimization variables and constraints takes place when the solve! function is executed.

-Starting primal values are determined based on the generator and voltage fields within the ACOptimalPowerFlow type.
+Initial primal values are determined based on the generator and voltage fields within the AcOptimalPowerFlow type.
 By default, these values are initially established using the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles:

 julia> generator = analysis.power.generator;

-Users have the flexibility to adjust these values according to their specifications, which will then be used as the starting primal values when executing the solve! function.
+Users have the flexibility to adjust these values according to their specifications, which will then be used as the initial primal values when executing the solve! function.

 Using AC Power Flow